oroinc/documentation/commerce/user_guide/getting_started/records/data_management_view.rst

    .. image:: /user_guide/img/getting_started/data_management/view/inline_editing_2.png

-   In some cases, you will need to select the value from a dropdown.
+   In some cases, you will need to select the value from a drop-down.

    .. image:: /user_guide/img/getting_started/data_management/view/inline_editing_3.png